andrejewski/stachedown/README.md

 ## Configuration

 Stachedown requires [mustache.js](https://github.com/janl/mustache.js) and [marked](https://github.com/chjj/marked).
-While it does not provided anything more than functions, Stachedown does expose the configuration options of its dependencies.
+While it does not provided anything more than functions, Stachedown does expose its dependencies for their own configuration options.

 ```javascript
 var Stachedown = require("stachedown"),
 	Marked = Stachedown.Marked,
 	Mustache = Stachedown.Mustache;
 ```
 Marked options can also be passed directly to the Stachedown constructor and will be used for each render with that Stachedown instance.
-[See marked for more details.](https://github.com/chjj/marked)
+[See marked for more details.](https://github.com/chjj/marked#options-1)

 ```javascript
 var Stachedown = require("stachedown"),
 	stachedown = Stachedown({marked options});
 ```

-Since Marked can be configured to be asynchronous, Stachedown can determine whether marked is configured asynchrounsly and adapt to match an asynchronous call.
+Stachedown can determine whether marked is configured asynchronously and adapt to compliment an asynchronous call.

 ```javascript
 stachedown.render(template, data, function(error, html) {